dynamicweb/swiffy-slider/readme.md

 - Smooth scrolling is not supported out of the box in Safari (iOS + Mac) but can be fixed using a polyfill.
 [See polyfill](#safari-smooth-scrolling-polyfill)
 - RTL is untested but as the entire slider is just markup, it should be supported very well
 - Works in 'modern' browsers from the last ~3 years only.
 No IE support or anything funny.
-- No animations are implemented except smooth scrolling

 Use other sliders and carousels if these limitations is important in your project.